 - Referral queries can be dealt with by the secretary

 - Sick notes – you do not always need to see a GP.
 The healthcare navigator may be able to leave a message for the GP to print this for you.
+Or you can request your sick note using our online consult link which is located on our home page.

 It’s about giving patients choice, supporting and guiding them with the right information.
 Also utilising the skills of other professionals who have the expertise to deal with the problem; often quicker and without the need to see the GP.”